-The propaganda that smegma caused cervical cancer had been one reason used to advocate for male circumcision, but this argument was invalidated when in the 1970’s it was discovered that the Human Papilloma Virus (HPV) was most likely to be the cause of cervical cancers.
-It has been known of women who specifically had their sons circumcised to ‘prevent’ them from causing cervical cancer to women.
-This was yet another false ‘myth’ attributed to the maligned foreskin, whereby many males had their foreskins severed because of this very reason.
+The argument that smegma caused cervical cancer had been one reason used to advocate for male circumcision, but this argument was invalidated when in the 1970’s it was discovered that the Human Papilloma Virus (HPV) was most likely to be the cause of cervical cancers.
+It has been known of women who specifically had their sons circumcised to supposedly prevent them from causing cervical cancer to women.